 It’s simply true: You will find the best things off the coast and in the lower season.
 For an island, Sardinia is astonishing endless.

-Business and incentive travel during all seasons
+Business and incentive travel off season

 Spring (March – May) » Sardinia is a paradise in spring, usually is very green and blooming.
 Sailing tours along the beautiful Sardinian coast, treks in the lower regions of the island or just watching the landscape from the back of a horse, is fantastic.
 Some days will send some rain and allow you to see wonderful waterfalls.
 Others will give you a glimpse of summer.
 And prepare yourself to join some local festivities.
 You just need someone who knows what’s going on – and where to find open structures.
 Surprise, it’s me 😉